Aberdeen: Media and music

 Aberdeen is home to Scotland's oldest newspaper the Press and Journal, a local and regional newspaper first published in 1747.
 The Press and Journal and its sister paper the tabloid Evening Express are printed six days a week by Aberdeen Journals.
 There was one free newspaper, the Aberdeen Citizen.
 BBC Scotland has a network studio production base in the city's Beechgrove area, and BBC Aberdeen produces The Beechgrove Potting Shed for radio while Tern Television produces The Beechgrove Garden.
 The city is also home to STV North (formerly Grampian Television), which produces the regional news programmes such as STV News at Six, as well as local commercials.
 The station, based at Craigshaw Business Park in Tullos, was based at larger studios in Queens Cross from September 1961 until June 2003.

 There are three commercial radio stations operating in the city, Northsound 1, Greatest Hits Radio North East Scotland, and independent station Original 106, along with the community radio station shmuFM managed by Station House Media Unit which supports community members to run Aberdeen's full-time community radio station, broadcasting on 99.8 MHz FM.

-Music venues include Aberdeen Music Hall and the P&J Live.
+Music venues include the Music Hall and the P&J Live.